Our Mission and Vision

 Lyonsdown is a people saved and gathered by God through Jesus.
 We're an evangelical Church of England church.
 Our mission is the self-perpetuating mission given to the church until the end of time by the risen Lord Jesus Christ: to make disciple-makers - that is to say, to make followers of Jesus who will make followers of Jesus.
 To that end we're committed to sharing and proclaiming the Good News of Jesus Christ through the prayerful preaching and teaching of the Bible.
 Our conviction is that that when God's Word is faithfully and prayerfully explained, it means that God has gone before and prepared the way for his voice to be heard and his supreme power to be unleashed within our world.

 As a church we work together to reach every section of our community with the Gospel.
 We believe that all church members should be makers of disciple-makers and we are thus committed to the biblical concept of every-member ministry (Ephesians 4:12).
-That means we favour vine-growing (the individual making of disciple-makers) to trellis-building (centrally-organized framework events).
+That means we prefer vine- growing (the individual making of disciple-makers) to trellis-building (centrally- organized framework events).
 We therefore emphasize the individual training and equipping of our members for the task they have of making disciple-makers in all the places in which God has providentially situated them.

-Lyonsdown is located within an attractive area of North London, close to Oak Hill theological college, 20 minutes from the City, 30 minutes from Cornhill, 10 minutes from the M25 and 5 minutes from the open Hertfordshire countryside.
-Oak Hill students and their families sometimes choose us as their local church.
+Lyonsdown is located within an attractive area of North London, close to Oak Hill College, 20 minutes from the City, 30 minutes from Cornhill, 10 minutes from the M25 and 5 minutes from the open Hertfordshire countryside.

-Our permanent staff team of Pastor-Teacher, Youth Worker, Women’s Worker, Children’s Worker and Administrator are presently supported by four Associates.
+Our permanent staff team of Pastor-Teacher, Assistant Pastor-Teacher (Youth), Assistant Pastor-Teacher (Women), Assistant Pastor- Teacher (Children), Families Worker, and Administrator are presently supported by six Associates.

-Training for ministry is our top priority in order to equip every member of our church to be active and effective makers of disciple-makers.
+Training for ministry is our priority in order to equip every member of our church to be active and effective makers of disciple- makers.
 This priority has had a multiplying effect on our outreach, as well as representing a powerful stimulant to the spiritual development of our own church members.
 Our priority commitment to training is shown in our ministry training groups at which men and women from our congregation are taught and equipped to conduct active practical ministry.
 This training finds expression in Vineyard, a weekly mid-week outreach ministry that includes a centrally-served meal, small group Bible studies, a central talk and discussions or an open question time.
 Over 100 of our church family attend this event each week.
 The detailed outworking of Vineyard is conducted through individual Vineyard table outreach events, prayer triplets and one-to-one ministry.
 Church missions are conducted through our Vineyard tables.
+Our ministry also sponsors the widest range of activities and seeks to reach into every area of our community and wider afield.
+Our regular, weekly ministry also includes preaching and teaching at nursing homes and a well-attended women's group.
+Many individual outreach events take place, sponsored by our many different ministry groups as well as by individual Vineyard tables.
+Much of our ministry is to children and young families.
+Our commitment to families and children is reflected in our crèche facilities, children's items within our meetings, a well-developed and thriving Sunday School, children's mid-week clubs, a sixth- form and youth group, a large parent and toddler group, an annual children's holiday club and other individual adult and children's events at different times of year.
+Every event we sponsor has a carefully-prepared and boldly-presented Gospel message at its centre.
+We also actively support summer camps for children.

 Our ministry also sponsors a broad range of activities that seek to reach into every area of our community and wider afield.
 Our regular, weekly ministry also includes preaching and teaching at nursing homes and a well-attended women’s book group.
 Many individual outreach events take place, sponsored by our many different ministry groups as well as by individual Vineyard tables.
 Much of our ministry is to children and young families.
 Our commitment to families and children is reflected in our crèche facilities, children’s slots within our meetings, a well-developed and thriving Sunday School, two children’s mid-week clubs, youth and children's tables at our weekly Vineyard meeting, large parent and toddler groups, an annual children’s holiday club and other individual adult and children's events at different times of year.
 Every event we sponsor has a carefully-prepared and boldly-presented Gospel message at its centre.
 We also actively support summer camps for children.